OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Particle/particle.md

 ---
-title: "How to implement Particle Connect for AA-enabled social logins"
+title: 'How to implement Particle Connect for AA-enabled social logins'
 description: "Guide covering the process of leveraging Particle Network's flagship SDK to onboard a user into a smart account through social logins."
 author: Ethan Francis
 sme: TABASCOatw
 sidebar_label: 'Particle Network'
 ---

 :::info Community member contribution